atikul-islam-sajib/BT-Seg/README.md

 # U-Net & AttentionUNet for Semantic Image Segmentation

-U-Net is a convolutional neural network designed for semantic image segmentation.
-This implementation of U-Net is tailored for high performance on various image segmentation tasks, allowing for precise object localization within images.
+UNet is a neural network architecture designed for biomedical image segmentation, featuring a U-shaped design for detailed localization and context capture.
+Attention UNet enhances UNet by incorporating attention gates, focusing the model on relevant image regions for improved segmentation accuracy.
+This attention mechanism is especially beneficial in medical imaging, where precise segmentation of diverse structures is crucial.

 <table>
   <tr>